Republican repression in Madrid (1936–1939): Politics

 Political control of state security structures in Madrid turned a corner with the government leaving the capital.
-Within JDM, the public order department was seized by the communists, as reflected by appointments of Carillo and Cazorla, especially since PSOE-dominated CPIP and IGM were soon disbanded, and MVR followed suit some time afterwards.
+Within JDM, the public order department was seized by the communists, as reflected by appointments of Carrillo and Cazorla, especially since PSOE-dominated CPIP and IGM were soon disbanded, and MVR followed suit some time afterwards.
 However, late 1936 and early 1937 were marked by mounting conflict between the anarchists and the communists, which following a shootout and a cabinet war in the government led to dissolution of JDM; nevertheless, the Communists at least for some time retained control over some CIV brigades and used some in their campaigns, as suggested by Valenti's role in the fate of Nin.
 The Anarchists retained a grade of control over military counter-intelligence, supervised by Salgado and Val.
 Of the new bodies emergent in mid-1937, the Madrid DEDIDE was controlled by PCE while the Madrid SIM fell mostly into hands of the Socialists, as certified by political affiliations of its head, Pedrero.
 The new police force, Cuerpo de Seguridad, was in 70% composed of former CPIP and in 30% of former MVR members, which given structure of these two dissolved formations suggests that PSOE got the upper hand.
 The Republicans remained visible only in juridical bodies, e.g. in Jurados de Urgencia they formed 34% of the members, with CNT-FAI coming second at 21%.

 It appears that throughout most of 1938 the Madrid public order system remained a politically balanced structure with Communists (DEDIDE), Anarchists (military counter-intelligence, militias) and Socialists (Seguridad, SIM) keeping each other in check.
 This shaky modus vivendi was demolished during the Casado coup in March 1939, when PSOE-led SIM and Anarchist-led military units crushed the Communist resistance.
-The showdown left some of PCE personalities executed, like it was the case of former IGM head Barceló, and some imprisoned, like it was the case of former DSG Security Council head Cazorla.
+The showdown left some of PCE personalities executed, like it was the case of former IGM head Barceló, and some imprisoned, like it was the case of former DGS Security Council head Cazorla.
 The last person who might be considered the top positioned man of Republican Madrid security, Girauta, was a professional policeman-detective and can hardly be put into any political rubric.